Jacob Oboth-Oboth: Career

 After graduating as a lawyer, Oboth-Oboth served as the Deputy Attorney General for Tieng Adhola Cultural Institution.
 He also secured employment in the Ministry of Justice and Constitutional Affairs as a state attorney.
 He worked in Mbale for some time as the State Attorney Mbale Regional Office before going to the United States to pursue a master's degree in election and cyber law at the University of Minnesota.

 Upon his return in 2007, Oboth-Oboth resumed his work in government until 2010 when he resigned to join active politics.
 His stay in the US had enabled him to acquire donors who offered to initiate projects in his constituency, and that in a way helped sway voters to his side.
 He found it easy to reach out to the poor in his constituency because he was seen as one of them.

 Jacob Oboth-Oboth was first elected as West Budama South MP (Independent) in 2011 after defeating the then State Minister for Labor, Dr Emmanuel Otaala, who subsequently but unsuccessfully challenged his victory in the Courts of law.
 He retained his seat in 2016 after polling 20,653 votes against the NRM candidate, Phibby Awere Otaala's 19, 462 votes.
 Oboth-Oboth set the record for being the first legislator to be elected for a second successive term in this constituency which had not re-elected an incumbent MP to Parliament since 1996.

-In the 9th Parliament, Oboth-Oboth was the chairperson of the Committee on Rules, Discipline and Privileges and the parliamentary ad hoc committee to investigate the electricity sub sector; the Committee on Natural Resources.
+In the 9th Parliament, Oboth-Oboth was the chairperson of the Committee on Rules, Discipline and Privileges and the parliamentary ad hoc committee to investigate the electricity sub-sector; the Committee on Natural Resources.
 In the 10th Parliament, he is the chairperson of the Legal and Parliamentary Affairs Committee and a member of the Committee on Rules, Discipline and Privileges and the Business Committee.

+On Friday, 15 May 2026, CDF Muhoozi Kainerugaba and members of his Patriotic League of Uganda (PLU) endorsed Oboth-Oboth for Speaker of the 12th Parliament of Uganda, withdrawing their support from incumbent Anita Among.
+Further still, on Saturday, 23 May 2026, the NRM Central Executive Committee (CEC) also approved Jacob Oboth-Oboth as the candidate for the Speaker of the 12th parliament of Uganda.